General Terms and Conditions NUYTTEN LEGAL TRANSLATIONS

 10. Competent Court

 The sole court with jurisdiction over all disputes between the translator and client is that of the translator’s domicile.
-The present general terms and conditions are governed exclusively by Belgian Law.
+The present general terms and conditions are governed exclusively by Spanish Law.

 11. Professional Confidentiality and Code of Conduct